futel/dialplan-functions/README-deploy.md

     doctl --config config.yaml serverless deploy twilio

+Twilio components do not need to be updated, since the namespace has not changed.

 # Delete a stage or dev instance

     doctl --config config.yaml serverless namespace delete <namespace>